acumos/system-integration/docs/z2a/how-to.rst

 .. code-block:: bash

   TODO: Provide an example here .... steps to change existing configuration directives

 How to add a new plugin to be installed (no pre/post configuration)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To add a new 'plugin' to the z2a installation framework, a series of steps need to be followed.
+To add a new 'plugin' to the `z2a` installation framework, a series of steps need to be followed.
 Here are the steps and an example to depict the process.

-  1: Clone the `z2a/dev1/skel` directory into the `z2a/plugins-setup` directory.
+  1: Clone the ``z2a/dev1/skel`` directory into the ``z2a/plugins-setup`` directory.

-  2: The newly copied 'skel' directory should be renamed appropriately. `<name-of-new-plugin>`
+  2: The newly copied ``skel`` directory should be renamed appropriately to ``<name-of-new-plugin>``

-  3: The `z2a/plugins/<name-of-new-plugin>/install-skel.sh` file should be renamed to `install-nameOfDirectory.sh`
+  3: The ``z2a/plugins/<name-of-new-plugin>/install-skel.sh`` file should be
+  renamed to ``install-nameOfDirectory.sh``

 .. code-block:: bash